 Curacao features several protected areas, like Christoffel National Preserve and Shete Boka National Park, which safeguard unique flora, fauna, and sea turtle nesting sites.
 Support these projects by respecting park rules and contributing to entrance fees.

 As a desert island, Curacao relies on energy-intensive desalinated seawater.
 Conserving water during your stay is important.
 Take shorter showers, reuse towels, and report any leaks to your accommodation.
-Water is a valuable resource.
+Water is a useful resource.

 Your choices as a traveler directly influence Willemstad's local economy.
 Contribute positively by supporting local businesses and just practices.